ammarhuss/RWP/README.md

-Simulation and data files will be posted once the paper gets accepted.

 # RWP+ Repository
 This is a supplementary repository for the scientific article:

 [1] Hussein A. Ammar, Raviraj Adve, Shahram Shahbazpanahi, Gary Boudreau, and Kothapalli Venkata Srinivas.
-"RWP+: A New Random Waypoint Model for High-Speed Mobility".
+"RWP+: A New Random Waypoint Model for High-Speed Mobility", IEEE Communications Letters.

 # Abstract
 In this letter, we emulate real-world statistics for mobility patterns on road systems.
-We then propose modifications to the random waypoint (RWP) model to better represent high-mobility profiles.
-In this regard, we show that the transition length is best represented by a lognormal distribution, velocity is best described by a linear combination of normal distributions centered on some set of velocities, and transition direction has a normal distribution.
+We then propose modifications to the assumptions of the random waypoint (RWP) model to better represent high-mobility profiles.We call the model under our new framework as RWP+.
+Specifically, we show that the lengths of the transitions which constitute a trip, are best represented by a lognormal distribution, and that the velocities are best described by a linear combination of normal distributions with different mean values.
 Compared to the assumptions used in the literature for mobile cellular networks, our modeling provides mobility metrics, such as handoff rates, that better characterize actual emulated trips from the collected statistics.

-# Collected Data Folder
+# CollectedData Folder
 This folder contains the data files collected from the open source routing machine (OSRM) in four studied areas:
 - Data_Manhattan.mat: 200 trips collected in Manhattan area.
 - Data_Toronto.mat: 200 trips collected in Toronto area.